Tim Murray, studio host from Navy Radio joins me to talk UCF-Navy and the college football playoff

 Urban Meyer keeps talking and making it worse, the NFL's new rule to protect quarterbacks has it's first impact and hail the Baltimore Orioles who are 60 GAMES BACK in the AL East

-Jeff Allen worked in Sportstalk radio in Orlando from 1983 to 1996.
-First as a producer at WKIS for Christopher Russo - yes, the Mad Dog himself, before his rise to stardom in New York and satellite radio.
-Then later as the Program and Sports Director at WGTO in the early 90's, anchoring morning sports reports and various sportstalk shows.
+Jeff Allen worked in Sportstalk radio in Orlando from 1983 to 1996. most notably as the Program and Sports Director at WGTO in the early 90's, anchoring morning sports reports and various sportstalk shows.
 Now, after many years, Jeff is deciding to have some fun again to share sports opinions through this blog, on Twitter @jeffallen_88 and with his podcast available on iTunes, SoundCloud and TuneIn.